WAPEETY/E-Bike-LED-System/README.md

 * A bunch of jumper wires
 * A breadboard

-~~In september I will transfer this to my bike using a piece of proofboard and I will write a proper description and documentation.~~ Yes... it's october and I didn't tested this ~~sh*t~~.
+~~In september I will transfer this to my bike using a piece of proofboard and I will write a proper description and documentation.~~
+Yes... it's october and I didn't tested this ~~sh*t~~.
+Yep... it's May 2022...
+I don't have the bike 🖖

 **THE APP WAS MADE WITH KODULAR SO DON'T ASK ME FOR THE SOURCE CODE** just take the .aia file and import it in a project.